Cultural Identity Therapy for Latinas in NYC.

 Is someone keeping track?

-Each session helps organize your experience, create more compassion for all that your carry and guide you forward.
+Each therapy session will help organize your experience, create more compassion for all that your carry and guide you forward.

 Contact me